History of Mauritania (1984–present): 2017

 Originally, the referendum was scheduled to take place on July 15, but was rescheduled to August 5 due to changes in the proposed constitutional amendments and protests.
 The referendum was passed by an overwhelming majority, but this could be attributed to several opposition parties calling for a boycott of the vote.
 On August 6, the day following the vote, the various constitutional amendments were officially adopted and enacted.

 2019

-In August 2019, Mohamed Ould Ghazouani was sworn in as Mauritania's tenth president since its independence from France in 1960.
+In August 2019, former general Mohamed Ould Ghazouani was sworn in as Mauritania's tenth president since its Independence from France in 1960.
 His predecessor Mohamed Ould Abdel Aziz ran the African desert country for 10 years.

+2023

+In December 2023, former president Mohamed Ould Abdel Aziz was arrested and sentenced to 5 years in prison for corruption.

+2024

+In June 2024, President Ghazouani was re-elected for a second term.